iiiiiuri/DB-BLUE/README.md

 # ![DB-BLUE Logo](https://raw.githubusercontent.com/iiiiiuri/DB-BLUE/a1c0c051c891ecd5f9a3f3c36a060bed6a85d912/static/img/DB-BLUE.svg)
 # What it he's does?
 * Hey everyone!
 I'm here to talk about my project, **DB-BLUE**.
-It's a project I'm working on to level up my skills and knowledge.
-The cool part is that I'm using Django.
+It's something I'm working on to improve my skills and knowledge, I'm using Django.

 * The principal function of the project is, storage archives in the databases like a ![Google Drive](https://img.shields.io/badge/Google%20Drive-4285F4?style=for-the-badge&logo=googledrive&logoColor=white) or  ![OneDrive](https://img.shields.io/badge/OneDrive-0078D4.svg?style=for-the-badge&logo=microsoftonedrive&logoColor=white) .
 The archives maybe a picture, codes, text, and videos.

-* You know why I chose Django?
-Because it's like one the best of web frameworks, very strong and capable of handling projects of all sizes.
+* You know why I went with Django?
+Because it is one of the best web frameworks, very sturdy and capable of managing projects of all sizes.
 As I add new features and ideas to DB-BLUE, Django helps me expand the project seamlessly.

 # Attention!
 Oh, just to make it clear: DB-BLUE is a **study project** , okay?
 It's not for professional use or anything like that.
-I'm focused on improving its functionalities and delivering a cool experience, but it's not meant for production or making money, but, after in the future i wanna transform this project in a method of business for me, or sel this project.
+I'm focused on improving its functionalities and delivering a cool experience, but it's not meant for production or making money, but, after in the future i wanna transform this project in a method of business for me.
 So, there you have it!
 I'm excited to keep working on DB-BLUE, exploring all the possibilities that Django has to offer.